๐Ÿ‘ถDevelopmental Psychology

 Why This Matters

-Emotional development isn't just a checklist of "cute things kids do"—it's the foundation of everything the AP Psychology exam tests about human connection, social cognition, and lifelong adjustment.
-You're being tested on how attachment shapes personality, why some children develop resilience while others struggle, and how cognitive and emotional development intertwine.
+Emotional development isn't just a checklist of "cute things kids do."
+It's the foundation of everything a Developmental Psychology course covers about human connection, social cognition, and lifelong adjustment.
+The real questions here are about how attachment shapes personality, why some children develop resilience while others struggle, and how cognitive and emotional development intertwine.
 These milestones demonstrate core concepts like Bowlby's attachment theory, Erikson's psychosocial stages, theory of mind, and the interplay between nature and nurture.

-Understanding the sequence and mechanisms behind emotional development helps you tackle FRQs that ask you to explain behavioral outcomes.
+Understanding the sequence and mechanisms behind emotional development helps you explain behavioral outcomes on exams.
 Why does a securely attached infant become a socially competent adolescent?
 How does theory of mind enable empathy?
-Don't just memorize ages—know what cognitive and social processes each milestone reflects, and how disruptions at one stage cascade into later difficulties.
+Don't just memorize ages.
+Know what cognitive and social processes each milestone reflects, and how disruptions at one stage cascade into later difficulties.

 Early Bonding and Self-Recognition (0-2 Years)

 The first two years establish the emotional scaffolding for everything that follows.
-Attachment theory explains that infants are biologically programmed to form bonds with caregivers, and the quality of these bonds creates internal working models for all future relationships.
+Attachment theory (Bowlby) explains that infants are biologically programmed to form bonds with caregivers, and the quality of these bonds creates internal working models, which are mental templates the child carries into all future relationships.

 Attachment Formation (0-2 Years)

-• Secure attachment—developed through consistent, responsive caregiving—predicts healthier emotional regulation and relationship quality across the lifespan
+• Secure attachment develops through consistent, responsive caregiving.
+It predicts healthier emotional regulation and relationship quality across the lifespan.

-• Insecure attachment styles (anxious, avoidant, disorganized) emerge from inconsistent or neglectful care and correlate with anxiety, trust issues, and relationship difficulties in adulthood
+• Insecure attachment styles (anxious-ambivalent, avoidant, disorganized) emerge from inconsistent, neglectful, or frightening care.
+These correlate with anxiety, trust issues, and relationship difficulties in adulthood.

 Emergence of Self-Awareness (18-24 Months)

-• Lewis and Brooks-Gunn's research established this milestone as universal across cultures, appearing around 18 months
+• Lewis and Brooks-Gunn's research established this milestone as appearing around 18 months, with consistency across cultures.

-• Self-awareness enables self-conscious emotions like embarrassment and pride, which require understanding oneself as a distinct entity others can evaluate
+• Self-awareness is a prerequisite for self-conscious emotions like embarrassment and pride.
+You can't feel embarrassed unless you understand that you're a distinct entity others can evaluate.

-Compare: Attachment formation vs. self-awareness—both occur in the first two years, but attachment is relational (about others) while self-awareness is individual (about the self).
-FRQs often ask how these two foundations interact to produce social behavior.
+Compare: Attachment formation vs. self-awareness both occur in the first two years, but attachment is relational (about others) while self-awareness is individual (about the self).
+Exam questions often ask how these two foundations interact to produce social behavior.

 Developing Social Understanding (2-5 Years)

 This period marks the transition from self-focused existence to genuine social cognition.
-Children begin understanding that other people have inner lives—a revolutionary cognitive shift that transforms emotional capabilities.
+Children begin understanding that other people have inner lives, and that shift transforms their emotional capabilities.

 Development of Empathy (2-4 Years)

-• Affective empathy—feeling distressed when others are upset—emerges first, driven by emotional contagion and mirror neuron activity
+• Affective empathy emerges first.
+This is the automatic feeling of distress when others are upset, driven by emotional contagion (and likely supported by mirror neuron activity).

-• Prosocial behaviors like comforting a crying peer depend on this milestone and are strongly influenced by parental modeling
+• Prosocial behaviors like comforting a crying peer depend on affective empathy and are strongly shaped by parental modeling.
+Children who see caregivers respond compassionately are more likely to do the same.

-• Cognitive empathy (understanding why someone feels a certain way) develops later and requires more advanced perspective-taking abilities
+• Cognitive empathy, which involves understanding why someone feels a certain way, develops later.
+It requires more advanced perspective-taking abilities that aren't yet online at age 2.

 Emotional Self-Regulation (3-5 Years)

-• Effortful control—the ability to inhibit impulses and manage emotional responses—develops rapidly during this period and predicts academic success
+• Effortful control is the ability to inhibit impulses and manage emotional responses.
+It develops rapidly during this period and is one of the strongest early predictors of academic success.

-• Executive function development in the prefrontal cortex underlies these gains, explaining why toddlers have tantrums but preschoolers can (sometimes) wait their turn
+• Executive function development in the prefrontal cortex underlies these gains.
+This is why toddlers have meltdowns but preschoolers can (sometimes) wait their turn.
+The brain regions responsible for impulse control are literally still under construction.

 Theory of Mind Development (4-5 Years)

-• Theory of mind is essential for deception, persuasion, and sophisticated social interaction—you can't lie effectively without understanding others' mental states
+• Theory of mind is essential for deception, persuasion, and sophisticated social interaction.
+You can't lie effectively without understanding what someone else believes.

-Compare: Empathy vs. theory of mind—empathy involves feeling what others feel, while theory of mind involves understanding what others think or believe.
+Compare: Empathy vs. theory of mind: empathy involves feeling what others feel, while theory of mind involves understanding what others think or believe.
 Both are necessary for mature social functioning, but they develop somewhat independently and rely on different neural systems.
+A child can comfort a crying friend (empathy) without yet being able to pass a false belief task (theory of mind).

 Building Emotional Intelligence (4-11 Years)